LoopKit/Loop/README.md

 | Service                | Description
 | ---------------------- | -------------
 | Dexcom Share           | Downloads glucose data if a local G5 Transmitter or G4 Receiver with Share is not available.
 | Nightscout             | Uploads treatments and other pump data.
-Note you will need to set "Nightscout history uploading" to "On" in Settings for treatments to be fetched from your pump and uploaded to Nightscout.
+Note that you will need to set "Nightscout history uploading" to "On" in Settings for treatments to be fetched from your pump and uploaded to Nightscout.
 | mLab                   | Uploads diagnostic data about each loop run, as well as app errors.
 At this time, it is strongly recommended that you configure this service in case retrospective analysis is needed.
-| Amplitude              | Tracks private, single-user behavioral and system analytics
+| Amplitude              | Tracks private, single-user behavioral and system analytics (no health data is sent)

 # Making it Your Own